jiegec/ctf-writeups/misc/pyjail/crewctf-2025-pyfuck.md

 # Method 2.
 Combine line with range(38)

 Alternatively, instead of combining with text read from stdin, we can combine it with range(38), which should do the similar thing.
+But it requires more length, so a shorter way to find `Flag.txt` is required.
 The rest part is similar.
 The method is used by @nikost, @Leonardo and @Muhammed. on Discord.

 ```python
 from pwn import *